Pricetx/backup/README.md

 * Monthly backups from the first Monday of each month are retained for the past six months

 The retention lengths are adjustable in backup.cfg

+##Use with cron

+If you're running this script from cron, make sure you add the following line to the top of your crontab:
+'PATH=/sbin:/bin:/usr/sbin:/usr/bin:/usr/local/sbin:/usr/local/bin'